Vítor Coelho: Biography

-He exerced the novitiate at 1917 at Perdões, professing his vows on August 2, 1918.
+He exerced the novitiate of the Redemptorists at 1917 at Perdões, making his vows on August 2, 1918.
 Vítor initiated his studies in Philosophy at Aparecida, finishing them at Gars, Germany in 1920 and dedicating himself to Theology soon after.
 His theological studies were shaken in 1921, after contracting tuberculosis for the first time.
 He later finished them after his recover.

-In 1923, Vítor was ordained, becoming member of the Redemptorists and celebrating his first Mass at Forcheim.
+In 1923, Vítor was ordained and celebrated his first Mass at Forcheim.

 Vítor Coelho dedicated years of his life to cathechesis via radio, becoming "radio-apostle" of the ZYL-6 radio, situated in the city of Campos do Jordão, and the Rádio Aparecida, where he was active for 36 years, from 1951 until his death.

 During the military dictatorship in Brazil, the radio network was censored by the government for 24 hours for supposed "subversive content".
 The content in question was a reading of the Universal Declaration of Human Rights by Coelho, who was the network's director at the time.

 The priest died on 21 July 1987 at the city of Aparecida, victim of a pulmonary edema.
 He was 87 years old.
 Initially buried at the Redeptorist Memorial Chapel at Aparecida, his remains were moved in July 2023 to the interior of the chapel dedicated to Saint Joseph at the Basilica of Our Lady of Aparecida, in occasion of the 12th romaria realized in the priests' homenage.